TIBCOSoftware/snappydata/docs/monitoring/recoveringdata.md

 <a id= trouble> </a>
 ## Troubleshooting

-*	Your SnappyData cluster has tables with big schema or a large number of buckets and this cluster has stopped without any exceptions in the log.
+*	Your TIBCO ComputeDB cluster has tables with big schema or a large number of buckets and this cluster has stopped without any exceptions in the log.
     **Workaround**: Add the property, `-recovery-state-chunk-size` into the conf files of each server, and set the value lower than the current(default 30).
 This property is responsible for chunking the table information while moving across the network in recovery mode.
 	For example: `localhost -recovery-state-chunk-size=10` </br>